Get

 All manner of things can cause rashes and hives (beyond allergies).
 Shampoos, plants, chemicals, medications, and insect bites and stings can lead to rashes and bald spots.

 Hives are usually treated with an antihistamine and steroids, but with more serious cases, IV fluids might also be required.
-You can use cold compresses at home on the affected areas to relieve itching, but only give your dog antihistamines under the guidance of your vet.
+You can use cold compresses at home on the affected areas to relieve itching, but only give your dog antihistamines under the guidance of a vet.

 Frequently Asked Questions